Jivan052/Web-2.0/README.md

 Here’s a list of the cool projects featured in this repo:

-1.
+1. **RPS_Game**: Just normal child game
-5. **JournalJar** - A digital journal with mood tracking and writing prompts ✍️
+2. **JournalJar** - A digital journal with mood tracking and writing prompts ✍️ ...on the way, stay connected!
 ---

 ## 🛠️ Technologies Used